taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - A Brief History of Hackerdom by Raymond.
 Eric S. Raymond
 - The Productive Programmer by Neal Ford
 - Engineers Survival Guide: Advice, tactics, and tricks After a decade of working at Facebook, Snapchat, and Microsoft (2021) by Merih Taze
+- The Programmer's Brain (2021) by Felienne Hermans

 Some more